tahmid-chowdhury/SOFE4630U-MS2/README.md

 7. Note, As the Dataflow job is marked as streaming, it will be still running.
 To stop it, go to the Dataflow job, and stop it manually.
     ![](images/df22.jpg)

+## Design
+In the previous milestone, you have sent the smart meter readings to Google Pub/Sub.
+It's needed to add a Dataflow job that consists of the following stages
+1. Read from PubSub: read the measurement reading .
+2. Filter: Eliminate records with missing measurements (containing None).
+3. Convert:  convert  the  pressure  from  kPa  to  psi  and  the  temperature  from  Celsius  to  Fahrenheit using the following equations
+    $$ 𝑃(𝑝𝑠𝑖) = 𝑃(𝑘𝑃𝑎)/6.895 $$
+    $$ 𝑇(𝐹) = 𝑇(𝐶)∗1.8+32  $$
+4. Write to PubSub: send the measurement back to a new topic

+Deliverables
+1. A report that includes the discription of the second wordcount example (wordcount2.py) and the pipeline you used in the Design section.
+It should have snapshots of the job and results of the four examples (wordcount and mnist) as well as the design part.
+2. An audible video of about 4 minutes showing the created job and the results of the four examples (wordcount and mnist).
+3. Another audible video of about 3 minutes showing the design part.